thelocker98/ros2-docs/docs/General ROS 2/Building A Robot/URDF With XACROs.md

 ```

 ## Example XACRO File
-Here is a example of a URDF file for a small robot that uses XACRO.
+Here is an example of a URDF file for a small robot that uses XACRO.
+It uses the gazebo Classic configuration.
+To see the updated version for Gazebo Fortress go [here](https://gitea.locker98.com/locker98/course2_ws/src/branch/main/my_robot1_description/urdf).

 This is the main file:
 ```xml title="my_robot.urdf.xacro" linenums="1"